Isayso/NewPipe/README.md

 <b>WARNING: PUTTING NEWPIPE OR ANY FORK OF IT INTO GOOGLE PLAYSTORE VIOLATES THEIR TERMS OF CONDITIONS.</b>

 ## fork differences
-* under folder apk you find the release apk without debug overhead stuff
+* under folder app/apk you find the release apk without debug overhead stuff

 ## Description